Lonami/UEx-CiteHub/memory/README.md

 Adding the chosen path to `/etc/environment` helped, but a reboot is needed.

+It also seems to require Microsoft fonts (Times New Roman) to render properly.

 ## Template

 The template for this memory can be found in the [Unex page for EPCC].